The customer’s attention is drawn in particular to the provisions of clause 5, 7 and 10.

 “Business Day"; a day (other than a Saturday, Sunday or public holiday) when banks in London are open for business.

-“Conditions"; the terms and conditions set out in this document as amended from time to time in accordance with clause 12.4 and 6.
+“Conditions"; the terms and conditions set out in this document as amended from time to time in accordance with these Conditions.

 “Contract"; the contract between the Supplier and the Customer for the sale of Goods in accordance with these Conditions.